 In conjunction with your supervisors, you will establish a Career Development Plan, which will set out the research objectives between yourself and your beneficiaries, as well as planning training to cater to your career needs.
 Alongside this, the CDP will plan for the production of publications, and participation in conferences.

-As well as attending conferences, there are many other forms of networking activities which you can expect to undergo during your ITN.
+As well as attending conferences, there are many other forms of networking activities which you can expect to undergo during your Doctoral Network programme.
 These may include:

-Public engagement is all about promoting research to the general public in order to create awareness of the work being performed, and stimulate understanding in its implications for society.
+Public engagement is all about promoting research to the general public in order to create awareness of the work being performed, and stimulate understanding of its implications for society.

-Conferences, presentation evenings, talks at schools and Universities, partaking in research festivals etc. are some of many available outreach activities which may be undertaken on the programme.
+Conferences, presentation evenings, talks at educational institutions and taking part in research festivals are some of outreach activities which PhD students might do while within a Doctoral Network.

-One such event is European Researchers’ Night (NIGHT) which is coordinated under MSCA to stimulate young people’s interest in research careers.
-The annual event was held in September this year, with activities in cities all across Europe.
-For more information, visit the website.
+One such event is European Researchers’ Night which is coordinated under MSCA to encourage young people’s interest in research careers.
+The annual event takes place on the final Friday of September, with activities in cities all across Europe.